 The ketogenic diet, also called the keto diet, is not just another foodie craze – it’s a low-carb, high-fat diet that offers many benefits for healthy living, including long term weight loss.
-Chances are, you have heard of the keto diet, but do not understand all of the potential benefits it can provide.
+Chances are, you have heard of very low-carb diets, like the Atkins diet and other popular diets, but do not understand all of the potential benefits it can provide.
 Want a diet that doesn't rely on you religiously counting calories to lose weight?
 Then the keto diet may be for you!
 We’re here to break it down for you:

 Keto dieting involves drastically reducing carb intake and replacing the calories with unsaturated and saturated fats.
 The fewer carbs you intake, the better.
 So, how does the keto diet work?
 This switch to a lower carbohydrate intake puts your body in a metabolic state that is called ketosis.
-In ketosis, your body is unusually efficient at burning fat to produce a source of energy through ketone bodies.
+In ketosis, your body is unusually efficient at burning stored fat to produce a source of energy through ketone bodies.
 It is best to avoid all refined carbohydrates, also known as processed carbs.
-The ketogenic diet may cause significant reductions in blood sugar and insulin levels, cause fat loss, gain of muscle mass, reduce high blood pressure, and improve your overall physical performance and body composition.
+The ketogenic diet may cause significant reductions in blood sugar levels and insulin levels, cause fat loss, gain of muscle mass, reduce high blood pressure, and improve your overall physical performance and body composition.

-Cyclical keto diet (CKD): Periods of higher-carb refeeds.
+Cyclical ketogenic diet (CKD): Periods of higher-carb refeeds.
 Typically 5 keto days followed by 2 high net carb days (total carbs minus fiber).

-Targeted keto diet (TKD): Designed to add carbs around workouts.
+Targeted ketogenic diet (TKD): Designed to add net carbs around workouts.

 High-protein keto diet: Includes more protein than the SKD.
-Typically 5% cars, 35% protein, and 60% fat.
+Typically 5% carbs, 35% protein, and 60% dietary fats.

-Only SKD and high-protein keto diet have been studied for health benefits.
+Only the standard ketogenic diet and the high-protein ketogenic diet have been studied for their healthy benefits through scientific evidence.
 CKD and TKD are advanced methods that are generally guided by nutritionists for bodybuilders or professional athletes.
 How much protein, carbs, and fat differ for each diet, so make sure you research each diet to find which one is best for you!

-Research has shown that the keto diet is superior to low-fat diets in achieving weight loss.
+Research has shown that the ketogenic diet is superior to a low-fat diet in achieving weight loss.
 It is the perfect combination of fats and carbs, while not having too little or too much protein.
-One of the best parts of keto dieting is that it is filling, so you can lose the weight without significantly reducing your food consumption.
+One of the best parts of keto dieting is that it is filling, so you achieve body weight loss without significantly reducing your food consumption.
 If you do not follow the ketogenic diet correctly by adding too much extra fat or oils into your meal plans, then weight gain may be experienced.
-Weight reduction on the keto diet has been shown to be 2-3 times that on low-fat diets.
+Weight reduction on the keto diet has been shown to be 2-3 times that of low-fat diets.

-Keto dieting is also good for diabetes/prediabetes.
-The keto diet allows you to lose excess fat, which is closely linked to type 2 diabetes and metabolic syndrome.
+Keto dieting is also good for diabetes management and prediabetes.
+The ketogenic diet allows you to lose weight by shedding excess fat, which is closely linked to type 2 diabetes and metabolic syndrome.
 Excess weight can often cause issues with insulin resistance.
-One study even showed that the keto diet improves insulin sensitivity by 75%.
-Many people on keto diets have been able to reduce or stop taking diabetes medicine completely.
+One study even showed that the keto diet improved insulin sensitivity by 75%.
+Many people on the keto diet have been able to reduce or stop taking diabetes medicine completely.

 Additional Health Benefits

-The keto diet originated to treat neurological diseases, such as epilepsy.
-Studies have now shown a wide-range of benefits to ones health when on low carbohydrate diets like keto:
+This very low carbohydrate diet paired with high fat food intake originated to treat neurological diseases, such as epilepsy.
+Studies show a wide-range of benefits to ones health when on low carbohydrate diets like keto:

-Heart Disease – Keto diets reduce body fat percentage, HDL cholesterol levels (LDL cholesterol may increase), high blood pressure, and blood sugar.
+Heart Disease or cardiovascular disease – Keto diet reduce body fat percentage, HDL cholesterol levels (LDL cholesterol may increase), high blood pressure, and blood sugar levels.

 Cancer – Keto diets are currently being used to slow tumor growth in cancer patients.

-Alzheimer’s – Keto diets reduce symptoms and slow the progression of Alzheimer’s.
+Alzheimer’s disease– Keto diets reduce symptoms and slow the progression of Alzheimer’s.

 Epilepsy – Keto diets have been shown to cause massive reduction in seizure activity in children.

-Parkinson’s – One study found that keto diets helped improve Parkinson’s symptoms.
+Parkinson’s disease – A study found that the keto diet may help improve Parkinson’s symptoms.

 Polycystic ovary syndrome – The keto diet reduces insulin, which can reduce symptoms of POS.

-Brain injuries – One study in animals found that keto diets can reduce concussions and help speed recovery from brain injuries.
+Brain injuries – A study on animals found that the keto diet can reduce concussions and help speed recovery from brain injuries.

-Acne – Lower insulin levels and less sugar and processed food intake improve acne.
+Acne – Lower insulin and less sugar and decrease in high intake of processed foods improve acne.

 Foods to Avoid

-Any high-carb foods should be limited.
+Any high-carb foods should be limited in your meal plan.
 Also avoid the following:

 - Grains – wheat products, rice, pasta, cereal, etc.

-- Fruit – all fruit except small portions of berries
+- Fruit and fruit juice – all fruit except small portions of berries

 - Beans & legumes – peas, kidney beans, lentils, chickpeas, etc.